d) Panel on Sustainable development (2030 Agenda for Sustainable Development)

 “The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 At its heart are the 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries – developed and developing – in a global partnership.” (https://sustainabledevelopment.un.org/sdgs)

-The UN Sustainable Development Goals (https://www.youtube.com/watch?v=0XTBYMfZyrM) are omnipresent in discussing a more sustainable and responsible development on the local, regional and global level.
-Governments, public institutions, private companies, Non-Governmental Organizations, civil societies, movements and associations, trade unions, universities – and last but not least citizens – embrace the basic values and align to general direction of the SFDGs.
-At the 6th Annual International Conference on Communication and Management (ICCM2020), 3-7 May 2020, we want to join this international / intercultural debate about how to reach these goals and how to support them in by contributing with our expert knowledge and reflective practice as engaged researchers in our research fields, teachers, facilitators, coaches, supervisors and other educators, consultants, managers, policy-makers and decision-makers – and last not least citizens.
+The UN Sustainable Development Goals (https://www.youtube.com/watch?v=0XTBYMfZyrM) are omnipresent in discussing a more sustainable and responsible development on the local, regional, and global level.
+Governments, public institutions, private companies, Non-Governmental Organizations, civil societies, movements and associations, trade unions, universities – and last but not least citizens – embrace the basic values and align to the general direction of the SDGs.

 Join the 6th Annual International Conference on Communication and Management (ICCM2020), 3-7 May 2020, in making your contribution to the (also critical) discussion of this “blueprint” in an engaged, interactive, co-operative, and co-creating way.
 To our contribution to the SDGs “[…] which recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.”

-To register, please go back at ICCM2020 and follow the proposed steps.
+To register, please go back to ICCM2021 and follow the proposed steps.

 For more information please send an email at firstname.lastname@example.org